 This test is appropriate for any patient with congenital hearing impairment with negative family history.

-Over 97% of the identified mutations at the DFNB1 locus occur in exon 2 of GJB2 (Van Camp, et al 2005).
+Over 97% of the identified variants at the DFNB1 locus occur in exon 2 of GJB2 (Van Camp, et al 2005).
 We have adopted a tiered screening process focusing first on exon 2 of GJB2 and the two GJB6-containing deletions.
-The finding of two deafness-causing mutations is consistent with the diagnosis of hearing loss at the DFNB1 locus.
-If only one mutation is found, mutation screening for the splice site mutation in exon 1 of GJB2 (IVS1 + 1 G>A) is completed.
-If no deafness-causing mutations are found, the diagnosis of hearing loss at the DFNB1 locus is excluded based on today’s standards.
-(GJB2 mutation screening is performed by amplification of oligonucleotide primers that flank each exon followed by bi-directional sequencing.
-Screening for the del(GJB6-D13S1830) and del(GJB6-D13S1854) mutations is completed by PCR amplification of oligonucleotide primers flanking and within the deletion breakpoints.
+The finding of two deafness-causing variants is consistent with the diagnosis of hearing loss at the DFNB1 locus.
+If only one variant is found, variant screening for the splice site variant in exon 1 of GJB2 (IVS1 + 1 G>A) is completed.
+If no deafness-causing variants are found, the diagnosis of hearing loss at the DFNB1 locus is excluded based on today’s standards.
+(GJB2 variant screening is performed by amplification of oligonucleotide primers that flank each exon followed by bi-directional sequencing.
+Screening for the del(GJB6-D13S1830) and del(GJB6-D13S1854) variants is completed by PCR amplification of oligonucleotide primers flanking and within the deletion breakpoints.
 Products are run on agarose gel and sized to determine presence or absence of a deletion.)

 Sensitivity is greater than 98%.